Date of Award:

 Temporal analysis provided evidence of the loss of dense forest and grasslands within both study areas with a considerably higher rate of loss outside the protected area than inside.
 Results show a decline of forest from 40% in 1978 to 25% in 2006 across Alipurduar.
 Future trends project forest cover and grassland within Alipurduar to reduce to 15% and 5%, respectively.
 Within the Alipurduar, deforestation due to growth of tea industry was the primary driver of change.
 Flooding changed the landscape, but more intensely inside the wildlife preserve.
 Change of the river course inside Jaldapara during the flood of 1968 significantly altered the distribution of grassland inside the park.
 Unless, the direction of landscape change is altered, future trends predict growth of the tea industry within the region, increased forest loss, and homogenization of the landscape.

-Biswas, Tanushree, "A Spatio-Temporal Analysis of Landscape Change within the Eastern Terai, India : Linking Grassland and Forest Loss to Change in River Course and Land Use" (2010).
-All Graduate Theses and Dissertations.
-Paper 976.
+Biswas, Tanushree, "A Spatio-Temporal Analysis of Landscape Change Within the Eastern Terai, India: Linking Grassland and Forest Loss to Change in River Course and Land Use" (2010).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+976.